Letters from emigrants

 Search tools

-Emigrant letters can be consulted in the special reading room by appointment.
+Digital reproductions can be ordered in the special reading room or by e-mail

 bibliothek.gotha@uni-erfurt.de